-AT HIGHBURY PARK MUSIC YOU CAN FIND ONE-TO-ONE OR GROUP SESSIONS FOR PEOPLE OF ALL AGES.
+AT MUSIC TREE YOU CAN FIND ONE-TO-ONE OR GROUP SESSIONS FOR PEOPLE OF ALL AGES.

 After an initial assessment (usually 3-4 sessions) to determine an individual’s strengths, needs and musical interests; music interventions are planned to address determined goal areas.
 Families are asked to be involved in the assessment and goal-setting process, and meetings are held to discuss and view footage of patient progress.

 SESSIONS ARE TYPICALLY HELD IN OUR CLINIC SPACE.

 Services may also be provided in schools, hospitals, community centres.